Layout

 Investing in R&D is essential for any successful product.
 It’s the main element that caused Google to surpass Yahoo! as the most popularly used search engine.

-Despite the value of R&D, businesses need to measure how these costs are impacting their products.
-This metric helps ensure that R&D spending is translating to higher sales or profits.
+Despite the value of R&D, businesses need to measure how these costs impact their products.
+This metric helps ensure that R&D spending translates to higher sales or profits.

 R&D as a percentage of sales is a product development KPI that tells product teams if the money they spend on making a product better is worth it.

-You should typically aim for a higher percentage, as this means that your investment in R&D is effectively contributing to the success of the business.
+It would be best if you typically aimed for a higher percentage, as this means that your investment in R&D is effectively contributing to the business’s success.

-High R&D expenditure can also be a sign that a company is innovating more and may gain a competitive edge in the market.
+High R&D expenditure can also signify that a company prioritizes innovation and may gain a competitive edge in the market.

 Research & Development as a Percentage of Sales = Amount of R&D expense/gross amount of company sales